Keizaal/Keizaal/index.md

 4. **Stability is the most important thing.** This rule basically supersedes all the above.
 If a mod introduces major stability concerns it will be quickly cut.

 You can find a full list of the mods included in Keizaal [here](http://www.wabbajack.org/#/modlists/search?machineURL=keizaal){:target="_blank" rel="noopener"}.
 If you feel like this modlist is for you, click [here](https://keizaal.github.io/Keizaal/INSTALLATIONGUIDE.html) to go straight to the installation guide.

-If you're still curious about what Keizaal has in store for you, I have provided a brief overview below.